freenas/freenas-docs/userguide/sharing.rst

 as offering some troubleshooting tips.
-Reading through this entire chapter before creating any SMB shares is recommended to gain a better understanding of the configuration scenario that meets your specific network requirements.
+Reading through this entire chapter before creating any SMB shares is recommended to gain a better understanding of the configuration scenario that meets the specific network requirements.

 .. tip:: `SMB Tips and Tricks
    <https://forums.freenas.org/index.php?resources/smb-tips-and-tricks.15/>`__